 In order to perform at your best, you need to make sure you’re getting a balanced diet.
 But, meal planning, making regular trips to the supermarket, and cooking your food can take up a huge amount of time.
 So, when you feel like you just don’t have enough hours to do everything you want to, streamlining this aspect of your life is a great idea.

 Recipe box subscription services are great for this, because they allow you to automate food deliveries, so you always have the ingredients in for a tasty and nutritious tea.
 Plus, you can choose a service that suits your needs — whether you have a vegan diet or only have 30 minutes a day that you can dedicate to cooking, there’ll be a company out there for you.

 The Evening Standard has a round-up of the 18 best food subscriptions boxes, which is sure to help you choose the perfect one to suit your needs.
 Or you can opt to get yourself a quick meal from mos burger singapore for easy convenience.

 Use your commute as an opportunity to exercise

 If you rarely find the time to visit the gym or go for a run, overhauling your commute could help you to get all the exercise you need.

 If you have no idea where to start, Coach Magazine has a guide to turning your commute into a workout, which is sure to give you the inspiration you need.
 They recommend limbering up before you leave the house, and jogging to work.
 If your commute is a distance you’ll struggle to run, try driving or getting public transport for part of the way, and then running the rest of your journey.

-At a time when we’re all incredibly busy trying to get ahead and progress in our careers, time-saving hacks can help us to make the most of the spare hours we have.
+At a time when it seems like we are all workaholics and we’re all incredibly busy trying to get ahead and progress in our careers, time-saving hacks can help us to make the most of the spare hours we have.
 By outsourcing your chores, automating your food deliveries, and using your commute to get a workout in, it’ll be much easier for you to stay organised and healthy, so you can always perform at your best!